soypat/gsdf/README.md

 ## Features

+- High test coverage (when GPU available, not the case in CI)

 - Extremely coherent API design.

 - UI for visualizing parts, rendered directly from shaders.
 See [UI example](./examples/ui-mandala) by running `go run ./examples/ui-mandala`